While Starbucks is probably not the first place you’ll go for a low carb meal, it is possible to order keto at Starbucks.

 Eating low-carb at Starbucks is tricky because most of their food comes premade, so you can’t customize it.
 We recommend sticking with a breakfast sandwich and tossing the bread.

-You can also order one of their sandwich or wraps and do the same, but these tend to come with sauce that you’ll also need to scrape off.
+You can also order one of their sandwiches or wraps and do the same, but these tend to come with sauce that you’ll also need to scrape off.

 Enjoy this post?
 Share to save it for later reference!